kaist-cvml/PixelREPA/README.md

-# PixelREPA: Representation Alignment for Just Image Transformers is not Easier than You Think
+# [ECCV 2026] PixelREPA: Representation Alignment for Just Image Transformers is not Easier than You Think

 <div align="center">